-9 Top-Rated Tourist Attractions in South Wales
+13 Top-Rated Tourist Attractions in South Wales

-1 Brecon Beacons National Park
+1. Brecon Beacons National Park

-The Brecon Beacons —less than an hour's drive north of Cardiff — is widely considered one of the most beautiful parts of Wales (if not Britain), and boasts an extremely diverse landscape that features native deciduous trees, North American conifers and broad swaths of moorland.
-Founded in 1957 and famous for its wild ponies, the 519 sq mi Brecon Beacons National Park borders the Black Mountains to the west, and to the east another mountain range, also called the Black Mountains.
+The Brecon Beacons —less than an hour's drive north of Cardiff — is widely considered one of the most beautiful parts of Wales (if not Britain), and boasts an extremely diverse landscape, which features native deciduous trees along with North American conifers and broad swaths of moorland.
+Founded in 1957 and famous for its wild ponies, the 519-square-mile Brecon Beacons National Park borders the Black Mountains to the west, and to the east, another mountain range, also called the Black Mountains.

-Location: King's Rd, Llandovery, Dyfed
+Location: King's Road, Llandovery, Dyfed

-2 Brecon's Spectacular Waterfalls
+3. Brecon's Spectacular Waterfalls

-The caves in this area are also of interest, and include Dan yr Ogof in the upper part of the Tawe Valley.
-This spectacular cave is full of stalagmites and stalactites, as well as many magnificent passages and chambers.
-All told, the cave network stretches 10 mi, with some of the most accessible areas floodlit.
+Another must-see natural attraction is Dan yr Ogof.
+Located in the upper part of the Tawe Valley, Dan yr Ogof is full of stalagmites and stalactites, as well as many magnificent passages and chambers.
+All told, the cave network stretches over 10 miles, with some of the most accessible areas floodlit.

 Location: Abercrave, Swansea

-4 Carreg Cennen Castle
+6. Carreg Cennen Castle

-After visiting spectacular Carreg Cennen Castle, it's easy to see why the site was chosen for a fortress - it towers on a great crag almost 300 ft above the River Cennen.
-Consequently, the castle offers outstanding sightseeing views of Brecon Beacons National Park and the surrounding countryside.
-One of only a handful of privately owned castles in Wales (a fascinating story tells how the current owners mistakenly paid the paltry sum of only £100 for it as part of the farmland they purchased), the ruins of Carreg Cennen are fun to explore, as are the property's cave and hiking trails.
+Famously painted by Turner, one of Britain's most well-known landscape artists, it's one of only a handful of privately owned castles in Wales (a fascinating story tells how the current owners mistakenly paid the paltry sum of only £100 for it as part of the farmland they purchased), the ruins of Carreg Cennen are fun to explore, as are the property's cave and hiking trails.
 Afterwards, explore the authentic Welsh hill farm, enjoy refreshments in the tearoom, and pick up some souvenirs in the gift shop.